iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/validator_setup.md

 ```

 You can verify you successfully started staking by running the `sync` and `accounts` commands, copying the `Output ID` of the account, and then running `output {Output ID}`.
-You should be able to find the `StakingFeature` in within the `features` section.
+You should be able to find the `StakingFeature`  within the `features` section.
 It should show the `Stake Amount` and `Fixed Cost` you just entered.
 It should look like this, but with the values you entered:

 ```